dannylisg/gitDemo/readme.md

-How to use this application
+How to use this application?
+Please read this carefully.